stacks-network/stacks-core/blockstack_resolver/README.md

 ## Overview:

 Resolver is a highly scalable server for [blockchain ID](https://github.com/blockstack/blockstack/wiki/Blockchain-ID).
 It resolves usernames to profile data.
+A good analogy is [DNS resolvers](https://en.wikipedia.org/wiki/Domain_Name_System#DNS_resolvers).
+Unlike DNS resolvers, the resolution is not hierarchical.
+There are no "root servers" and a blockchain is used for consensus on the global view.
+Further, the resolver is meant to support many different types of resolutions e.g., (domain, IP address), (username, profile data), (digital object, data) etc.

-It is blockchain-agnostic (currently uses the Namecoin blockchain) and is primarily meant for scaling read-only calls to the underlying blockchain.
-For achieving high throughput the resolver loads the entire namespace into a local database and memcached and then keeps the local copy consistent with the blockchain.
+The software is largely blockchain-agnostic and assumes that the most secure and reliable underlying blockchain will be used.
+Version 0.3 uses the Bitcoin blockchain which is the most secure blockchain as of 2015.
+The software focuses on scaling read-only calls to the underlying blockchain and pre-processing a lot of information.
+For achieving high throughput the resolver loads the entire namespace into a local cache (database and memcached) and then keeps the local copy consistent with the blockchain.
 Read-only calls don't hit the blockchain daemon and their scalability is completely decoupled from the scalability properties of the underlying blockchain software.

 ## API Calls: